Abie's Irish Rose: Plot

 Nichols' original Broadway play has the couple meeting in France during World War I. The young man is a wounded soldier and the girl a nurse who tended him.
 The priest and the rabbi from the wedding are veterans of the same war, and recognize one another from their time in the service.

 The rest of the plot was summarized by Judge Learned Hand in his opinion on the copyright lawsuit filed by Nichols:

-"Abie's Irish Rose presents a Jewish family living in prosperous circumstances in New York.
+Abie's Irish Rose presents a Jewish family living in prosperous circumstances in New York.
 The father, a widower, is in business as a merchant, in which his son and only child helps him.
-The boy has philandered with young women, who to his father's great disgust have always been Gentiles, for he is obsessed with a passion that his daughter-in-law shall be an orthodox Jew.
-When the play opens the son, who has been courting a young Irish Catholic girl, has already married her secretly before a Protestant minister, and concerned about how to soften the blow for his father securing a favorable reception for his bride, while concealing her faith and race.
-To accomplish this he introduces her to his father as a Jewish girl in whom he is interested and conceals the fact that they are already married.
-The girl somewhat reluctantly agrees to the plan; the father takes the bait, becomes infatuated with the girl, insists that they must marry.
-He assumes they will because it's the father's idea.
+The boy has philandered with young women, who to his father's great disgust have always been Gentiles, for he is obsessed with a passion that his daughter-in-law shall be an orthodox Jewess.
+When the play opens the son, who has been courting a young Irish Catholic girl, has already married her secretly before a Protestant minister, and is concerned to soften the blow for his father, by securing a favorable impression of his bride, while concealing her faith and race.
+To accomplish this he introduces her to his father at his home as a Jewess, and lets it appear that he is interested in her, though he conceals the marriage.
+The girl somewhat reluctantly falls in with the plan; the father takes the bait, becomes infatuated with the girl, concludes that they must marry, and assumes that of course they will, if he so decides.
 He calls in a rabbi, and prepares for the wedding according to the Jewish rite.